ministryofjustice/modernisation-platform-configuration-management/ansible/roles/rclone-sync/README.md

  - `rclone_args`: default rclone args to apply on every rclone command
  - `dirs`: a dictionary of directories to sync using rclone.
    The dictionary key is used in syslog logs.
-Then specify the rclone cmd, e.g. copy or sync, the src directory, rclone destination, and any additional `rclone_args`.
+Then specify the rclone cmd, e.g. copy or sync, and any additional `rclone_args`.